sadam1807/qraphql-ninja-course-with-mern/README.md

 Graphql-Ninja-Course

-Repositaty is created using GraphQL tutorial playlist on The Net Ninja YouTube channel with some modification.
+Repository is created using GraphQL tutorial playlist on The Net Ninja YouTube channel with some modification.

 Run following commands to start the app  :
 1) git clone https://github.com/sadam1807/qraphql-ninja-course-with-mern.git